mattia-ficarelli/gp_mapping/index.md

 ### Number of patients registered at indvidual GP Practices in London

 <p>
 Each circle marker on the map represents a GP practice.
-Click on an indvidual marker for the name, GP practice code, address, contact information and the number of patients registered at the GP practice.
+Click on an indvidual marker for the name, practice code, address, contact information and the number of patients registered at the GP practice.
 </p>

 <iframe width= "900" height="700"  src="assets/folium/folium_obj.html" style="border:none;"></iframe>